krainboltgreene/jsonapi-realizer.rb/README.md

 end
 ```

+### rails

+If you want to use jsonapi-realizer in development mode you'll want to turn on `eager_loading` (by setting it to `true` in `config/environments/development.rb`) or by adding `app/realizers` to the `eager_load_paths`.

-### rails and jsonapi-realizer and jsonapi-serializers and pundit
+### rails and pundit and jsonapi-serializers

-While this gem contains nothing specifically targeting Rails or pundit or [jsonapi-serializers](https://github.com/fotinakis/jsonapi-serializers) (a fantastic gem) I've already written some seamless integration code.
+While this gem contains nothing specifically targeting rails or pundit or [jsonapi-serializers](https://github.com/fotinakis/jsonapi-serializers) (a fantastic gem) I've already written some seamless integration code.
 This root controller will handle exceptions in a graceful way and also give you access to a clean interface for serializing:

 ``` ruby
 module V1